Behavior

 identifier - the unique rule identifier.

-message - optional text to be presented in the policy check output (CLI and history tab at the dashboard).
+message - optional text to be presented in the policy check output (CLI and activity-log tab at the dashboard).

 To obtain identifiers of built-in rules, go to your dashboard and click on the 'i' icon of your desired rule: